In Digital Transformation, Strategy is King

 But these were not “transformation” projects per se.

 In order for a technology initiative to be transformative, it has has to impact at least the following areas: People, Process and Technology.
 And Strategy is the only way to effective impact these areas and identify opportunities for improvement.
 Unfortunately, most of these engagements are exclusively focused on the technology itself.
 Technology for technology’s sake is just not going to cut it in the business world.
 A fire then aim approach is destine for failure.
 As business leaders, we need to harness technology as a means to create an ideal business outcome; technology is not an end in and by itself.
 As Nicholas Carr pointed out, it is simply not about the technology.

-According to an an MIT Sloan article, strategy is the critical success factor in any digital transformation.
+According to a 2015 MIT Sloan article, strategy is the critical success factor in any digital transformation.
 According to their survey, digitally mature businesses are five times more likely to have a clear digital strategy compared to other businesses in early stages of their digital journey.
 In fact, a lack of digital strategy is the single most deterrent for a successful digital transformation.
 But not only is a clear and concise digital strategy critical, it is also important for businesses to be able to articulate strategy across the organization.

 Let me sum up it up this way:

 - A clear and concise digital strategy is critical to the success of your Digital Transformation.

 - The business leadership needs to be able to articulate the digital strategy across the organization and to every type of stakeholder to gain buy-in.